LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Dataset Analysis

-To comprehensively evaluate the proposed model's detection accuracy and cross-domain generalization capabilities, we selected four benchmark datasets SODA-A \cite{SODA-A}, DOTA-v1.5 \cite{DOTA}, FAIR1M-v2.0 \cite{FAIR1M}, and ShipRSImageNet-v1 \cite{ShipRSImageNet}.
-These datasets were chosen to represent a high degree of heterogeneity in terms of sensor platforms, Ground Sampling Distance (GSD), object scale distributions, and scene contexts.
-Such diversity is critical for validating the model's robustness against the domain shift often encountered in real-world maritime surveillance.
-Specifically, SODA-A serves as a specialized benchmark for detecting small and tiny ships in aerial imagery, whereas DOTA-v1.5 challenges the detector with multi-scale objects situated in complex and cluttered backgrounds.
-Furthermore, FAIR1M-v2.0 and ShipRSImageNet-v1 provide rigorous scenarios for fine-grained classification within high-resolution satellite imagery.
-The distinct characteristics of each dataset are detailed below.
+To comprehensively evaluate the proposed model, we selected four benchmark datasets: SODA-A~\cite{SODA-A}, DOTA-v1.5~\cite{DOTA}, FAIR1M-v2.0~\cite{FAIR1M}, and ShipRSImageNet~\cite{ShipRSImageNet}.
+These datasets were chosen to represent a high degree of heterogeneity in sensor platforms, Ground Sampling Distance (GSD), object scale distributions, and scene contexts.
+All datasets provide Oriented Bounding Box (OBB) annotations for ship objects.

-\subsubsection{SODA-A}
+\subsection{SODA-A}

-SODA-A \cite{SODA-A} is a large-scale dataset tailored for small object detection, constructed primarily from high-resolution aerial images collected via Google Earth.
-The images typically possess a GSD of 0.5–0.8 m and cover extensive scenes, with average dimensions exceeding $4700 \times 2700$ pixels.
-A distinguishing feature of SODA-A is its extremely high object density and the prevalence of tiny instances.
-The average object size is approximately 14.75 pixels, posing a significant challenge for feature extraction networks due to the risk of information loss during down-sampling.
-Although the original dataset includes multiple categories such as airplanes and vehicles, we extracted only ship instances for this study.
-The processed subset consists of 1,030 training images and 323 validation images, containing 37,971 and 21,908 OBB-annotated ship objects, respectively.
+SODA-A~\cite{SODA-A} is a large-scale dataset tailored for small object detection in aerial imagery, constructed primarily from high-resolution Google Earth scenes (GSD 0.5--0.8\,m, average dimensions exceeding $4700 \times 2700$~pixels).
+Its distinguishing feature is the extremely high density of tiny instances, with an average object size of approximately 14.75~pixels.
+We extracted only ship instances for this study, yielding 1,030 training and 323 validation images containing 37,971 and 21,908 OBB-annotated ships, respectively.

-\subsubsection{DOTA-v1.5}
+\subsection{DOTA-v1.5}

-DOTA-v1.5 \cite{DOTA} is an advanced version of the widely used DOTA benchmark, designed to challenge detectors with highly complex aerial scenes.
-The imagery is sourced from multiple platforms, including Google Earth and the GF-2 and JL-1 satellites, with spatial resolutions ranging from 0.3 m to 0.6 m.
-Compared to its predecessor, DOTA-v1.5 contains many small instances (less than 10 pixels), making it particularly suitable for testing multi-scale detection performance.
-The images vary in size from $800 \times 800$ to $4000 \times 4000$ pixels We filtered the dataset to retain only scenes containing ships, resulting in 3,229 images populated with 56,313 training instances and 11,474 validation instances.
+DOTA-v1.5~\cite{DOTA} is an advanced version of DOTA sourced from Google Earth, Gaofen-2 (GF-2), and Jilin-1 (JL-1), designed to challenge detectors with complex aerial scenes containing many small instances (less than 10~pixels).
+Images vary in size from $800 \times 800$ to $4000 \times 4000$~pixels.
+Filtering for ship-bearing scenes yielded 2,657 training images (56,313 OBB) and 572 validation images (11,474 OBB).

-\subsubsection{FAIR1M-v2.0}
+\subsection{FAIR1M-v2.0}